jdbctemplatemapper/jdbctemplatemapper/README.md

 ## Notes
  1. If insert/update fails do not reuse the object since it could be in an inconsistent state.
  2. Database changes will require a restart of the application since JdbcTemplateMapper caches table metadata.
+ 3. Models will need a default constructor so it can be instantiated and properties set.

 ## TroubleShooting
 Make sure you can connect to your database and issue a simple query using Spring's JdbcTemplate without the JdbcTemplateMapper.

 ## Known issues
-1. For Oracle/SqlServer no support for blobs.
-You will need to use JdbcTemplate with what ever custom code needed to make it work.
+1. For Oracle/SqlServer no support for blob/clob.
+Use JdbcTemplate directly for this with recommended custom code
 2. Could have issues with old/non standard jdbc drivers.